visipedia/inat_comp/README.md

 The overall error score for an algorithm is the average error over all <img src="https://rawgit.com/visipedia/inat_comp/master/svgs/f9c4988898e7f532b9f826a75014ed3c.svg?invert_in_darkmode" align=middle width=14.94405pt height=22.38192pt/> test images:
 <p align="center"><img src="https://rawgit.com/visipedia/inat_comp/master/svgs/444adcac0c7cbb4a8419ee1484625349.svg?invert_in_darkmode" align=middle width=118.05123pt height=41.069655pt/></p>

-## Using Additional Data
+## Guidelines

-### Not Allowed
-* Annotating the test set in any way (e.g. category labels, bounding boxes) is not allowed.
-* We discourage the use of additional training or validation images, including but not limited to:
-   * Scraping the iNaturalist website or using the iNaturalist api to collect more training data or validation data
-   * Scraping images from web search engines to collect more training data or validation data
-   * Scraping photo hosting websites (e.g. Flickr) to collect more training data or validation data

-If you are compelled to add additional images to your training or validation sets you must specify this when submitting your results.
-The organizers of the competition reserve the right to remove teams that use increased training and validation sets.

-### Allowed
+Participants are restricted to train their algorithms on iNaturalist 2017 train and validation sets.
+Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models) as long as participants do not actively collect additional data for the target categories of the iNaturalist 2017 competition.
+Please specify any and all external data used for training when uploading results.

+The general rule is that we want participants to use only the provided training and validation images to train a model to classify the test images.
+We do not want participants crawling the web in search of additional data for the target categories.
+Participants should be in the mindset that this is the only data available for those categories.

-* Collecting additional annotations (e.g. bounding boxes) on the provided training and validation sets is allowed.
+Participants are allowed to collect additional annotations (e.g. bounding boxes) on the provided training and validation sets.
 Teams should specify that they collected additional annotations when submitting results.

 ## Annotation Format
 We closely follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download).
 The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows: